And Then...: Commercial success

-And Then... debuted at number 26 on the US Billboard 200 and number four on Billboard's Top R&B/Hip-Hop Albums chart, selling 121,000 copies in its first week of release.
-It was eventually certified gold by the Recording Industry Association of America (RIAA).
+And Then... debuted at number 26 on the US Billboard 200 and number four on Billboard's Top R&B/Hip-Hop Albums chart, selling 121,000 copies during which what Billboard described as "a busy holiday retail season."
+It was eventually certified gold by the Recording Industry Association of America (RIAA) on September 23, 2004.
 Outside the United States, the album reached the top thirty on the Dutch MegaCharts.
+In the United Kingdom, And Then... reached number 73 on the UK Albums Chart and was certified gold by British Phonographic Industry (BPI) on July 22, 2013.